 Applications will be reviewed by a panel of 7 jurors invited to participate in this process by The Autoptic Foundation

-This is the newest and most exciting change to our application process.
 In the past, applications were reviewed exclusively by members of The Autoptic Foundation.
 While we do believe we assembled the best group of exhibitors we could have at the time, we also realized that having the same people reviewing applications for every show would very quickly lead to the show’s roster of exhibitors becoming familiar and stale.
-So, in an effort to bring in fresh, diverse perspectives to the curation process, The Autoptic Foundation has invited a panel of 7 Jurors to review, vote and curate the applications received for Autoptic 2018.
+So, starting in 2018, to bring in fresh, diverse perspectives to the curation process, The Autoptic Foundation has invited a panel of 7 Jurors to review, vote and curate the applications received.
 We will be announcing the 7 jurors for the 2022 Autoptic Festival soon!

-Starting on April 20th, 2018, the 7 Jurors will begin reviewing and voting on applications.
+Starting on April 30th, 2022, jurors will begin reviewing and voting on applications.
 They will review the applications in the order that they are received.
-Please note that while we will continue to accept applications after April 20th, we will not able to guarantee that your application will be reviewed unless we receive it on or before April 20th.
+Please note that while we will continue to accept waitlist applications after April 30th, we will not able to guarantee that your application will be reviewed unless we receive it on or before April 30th.

-The voting process is a psuedo-blind, binary vote.
+The voting process is a pseudo-blind, binary vote.

 Once the jurors have completed their voting, all of the applications will be ranked first by their positive vote totals, then by the time of their submission.
 That ranked application list will then be used to allocate our available tables.
-If an applicant’s rank is high enough that they can be allocated a table, they will then be asked to confirm that they still plan exhibiting at Autoptic 2018 and submit any table fees.
-If an applicant is not allocated a table at that time, they will immediately be placed on our waiting list and notified as soon as possible if and when a table becomes available.
+If an applicant’s rank is high enough that they can be allocated a table, they will then be asked to confirm that they still plan to exhibit at the 2022 Autoptic Festival and submit any applicable table fees.
+If an applicant is not allocated a table at that time, they will immediately be placed on our waitlist and notified as soon as possible if and when a table becomes available.

 A few notes on table allocation